BEHAVIOR MATTERS (BY MARK OVERTON)

 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.
-I highly recommend the NKJV as it’s easy to read and my Greek-checks show it’s the most accurate popular translation.
+I highly recommend the NKJV as it’s easy to read and my Greek-checks show it’s as accurate as the NASB.

 Many popular doctrines imply that sin will not bring you pain.
 They are Satan’s way of weakening your resistance to sin, because he knows that if you slip into sin, you will be no threat to Satan’s rule, and that at the judgment you’ll be in danger of hell.

 Let’s start by asking, what is sin?
 Sin is any action that angers God.
 For example, having sex before marriage is called “fornication”, and it’s sin because it angers God.
 By the way, many churches are failing so badly that some Christians think that marriage means being in a relationship or engaged.
 They don’t know that to be married, one must have an ordained minister or a justice of the peace marry the couple.
 Until you officially marry like this, you are not married.
 Sex before marriage is sin—it angers God.

 The purpose of this article is to prevent you from sinning by giving you solid reasons to overcome temptation.
 When tempted, you might think, “I really shouldn’t do this, but maybe nothing bad will happen to me if I do.”
 That “maybe” is rooted in many lies embedded in modern doctrines.
 This article will help you replace that weak “maybe” with a strong “no!”